dyammons/Canine_Leukocyte_scRNA/README.md

 ### 3. Using the data to complete reference mapping
 Reference mapping is useful tool to facilitate the identification of cell types in single cell datasets.
 The approach described here uses Seurat functions to identify anchors between a query dataset (external/personal data) and the reference datasets generated in this study.
 The default approach describes how to use the healthy only dataset, but it will also work with the combined dataset if you load that file in as the reference.

-Before running the reference mapping code, a Seurat object need to be preprocessed and stored as an object named `seu.obj`.
+Before running the reference mapping code, a Seurat object need to be preprocessed using SCT normalization (+/- integration) and stored as an object named `seu.obj`.
+If you wish to use the reference on log normalized data, please see the hidden code below.
 ```r
 #set the path to the location in which the reference file is saved
 reference <- readRDS(file = "../../k9_PBMC_scRNA/analysis/output/s3/final_dataSet_HvO.rds")